JoshuaBell6/Python-with-Emanuel/task_categories/app_lvl/os_app/review.md

 - adding an extra argument after a required one crashes the program

-### 'touch' command

-- adding as many dots in the extension is allowed, should be restricted to only one

 ### 'mv' command

 - successful 'mv' command displays the success message twice